omgwtfwow/segment-for-wp-by-in8-io/README.txt

 == Upgrade Notice ==

 PLEASE READ!!
 You'll need to reconfigure the plugin again, so test it first and backup before upgrading.
-The new version of the plugin is much better, but you will need to set it up again.
+The new version of the plugin is much much better, but you will need to set it up again.

 == Screenshots ==